dkandalov/kotlin-99/readme.md

 Our graphs use an incidence list internally.
 Each has a list of nodes and a list of edges.
 Each node also has a list of edges that connect it to other nodes.
-In a [directed graph](https://en.wikipedia.org/wiki/Directed_graph), nodes that are the target of arcs do not have references to those arcs in their adjacency list.
+In a [directed graph](https://en.wikipedia.org/wiki/Directed_graph), nodes, that are the target of arcs, do not have references to those arcs in their adjacency list.
 ``` kotlin
 class Graph<T, U> {
     val nodes: MutableMap<T, Node<T, U>> = HashMap()